DavideFast/University/PingTime/README.md

 #### Line Chart

-In this visual idiom on the x-Axis there are the weeks and on the y-Axis the quantitative attribute of attendences, absences and cancellations.
+In this chart there are 5 types of interaction:
+- Clicking

 #### Radial Chart